-Do I need to take the online course if I have been trained previously in-person or trained in another state?
+Do I need to attend a training if I have been trained previously or trained in another state?

 These questions are best answered on an individual basis.
-Please contact NC SOAR at soar@ncceh.org to discuss changes that have occurred in the SOAR process in North Carolina and if another training is necessary to complete SOAR applications.
+Please contact NC SOAR at soar@ncceh.org to discuss the recent changes that have occurred in the SOAR process in North Carolina and if another training is necessary to complete SOAR applications.